Pairing: Rodney/team, OT4

 "No sex pollen," Ronon rumbled, probably as horrified by the idea of Teyla saying those words as Rodney felt.
 "Just us."
 He put a hand on Rodney's belly.

 That was nice, but "Nonono," Rodney said, waving his hands.
-They didn't get
+They didn't get it.
+"Telepathy pollen."

 "What?"
 Sheppard's eyes narrowed.